thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-This is a horrible idea and band-aid solution.
-Don't do it...

 ![no-gif](https://cloud.githubusercontent.com/assets/210413/15881568/9c552dac-2cfc-11e6-808c-f84540d2d758.gif)

 * What if we move our components to other packages?
 * What if we want to reuse our components in other applications?
 * Can we not use using relative-paths in our components ?

+Using absolute paths in our URLs for component HTML or CSS is a horrible idea and band-aid solution.
+Don't do it!

 ## Components with Relative-Path URLs

 In fact, we can use relative paths.
 But not the way you may first think... and not without understanding and accepting some constraints.

 At first we might be tempted to try this:

 {% highlight js %}
 {% raw %}